xiangyupan/CNEReg/README.md

 The input file "type2.conservativeS.txt" is the conservation scores of type II active-RSCNES.
 The output file "down-FI.csv" is the functional influence of active-RSNCEs in the TTF downstream network.
 `Rscript functional_influence_downstream.R ATAC_average.xlsx RNA_average.xlsx Binding&Correlation_up.csv DRSCNE.xlsx type1.conservativeS.txt type2-a.conservativeS.txt down-FI.csv`
-# (5) The "functional influence_diffNetwork.R" script was used to calculate the functional influence of active-RSCNEs in the differential subnetwork.
+# (5) The "functional influence_diffNetwork.R" script was used to calculate the functional influence of active-RSCNEs in the differential subnetwork between rumen and esophagus.

-``
+The input file "diff-single-system.txt" is the regulatory strength of each TF-RSCNE-TG pair at each time point.
+The input file "DiffRSCNE.xlsx" stored active-RSCNEs in the differential subnetwork between rumen and esophagus.
+The input file "type1.conservativeS.txt" is the conservation scores of type-I active-RSCNEs.
+The input file "type2-a.conservativeS.txt" is the conservation scores of type-II active-RSCNEs.
+The output file "diff-FI.csv" is the functional influence of active-RSCNEs in the differential subnetwork between rumen and esophagus.
+`Rscript functional influence_diffNetwork.R diff-single-system.txt DiffRSCNE.xlsx type1.conservativeS.txt type2-a.conservativeS.txt diff-FI.csv`